genropy/genropy_saved/docs/genro/bag/bagOne.rst

 	Check the :ref:`bag-attributes-setItem` paragraph for a complete example on printing a Bag with attributes.

-	You have to know that when you use the built-in function ``print`` you call the :meth:`Bag.asString` method:
+	You have to know that when you use the built-in function ``print`` you call the :meth:`asString` method:

 		>>> mybag = Bag({'a':1,'b':2,'c':3,'d':4})
 		>>> string = mybag.asString()